spirit986/pegbtech_demo/README.md

 * Docker and docker-compose
   * [pegb_app] - Where the application is packaged
   * [pegb_web] - For the web proxy.
 Consists of two containers
-    * Nginx container for the proxy
+    * [pegb-proxy] - Nginx container for the proxy
-    * Certbot container for the TLS
+    * [pegb-certbot] - Certbot container for the TLS

 ## Deployment steps
+In general the deployment is done in two phases.
+* ***Target system provisioning*** phase, where the docker server is provisioned automatically;
+* ***Application deployment*** phase to deploy the application.
+This is to ensure the applications's portability.
+With this approach once you have the target system ready for provisioning the entire operation is done in less than 10mins.

 ### Terminology
 * **Own system** - Your own linux system from where you will do most of the work;